 Top 15 Most Evil Nazis

-The Third Reich, 1933-1945, was arguably the most heinous regime in history.
-Comprised of some equally malevolent characters, this administration was responsible for initiating the biggest and most costly war mankind has ever known, and perpetrated one of the worlds biggest acts of genocide, in what is now referred to as the Holocaust.
+The Third Reich, which spanned from 1933 to 1945, was arguably the most heinous regime in history.
+Comprised of some equally malevolent characters, this administration was responsible for initiating the biggest and most costly war mankind has ever known, and perpetrated one of the worlds biggest acts of genocide, now referred to as the Holocaust.
 This list could have been bigger but I settled on these 15 (mostly) NSDAP members.

 This man caused the deaths of millions.
 Learn more about his life when you buy Goering: The Rise and Fall of the Notorious Nazi Leader at Amazon.com!